-The roots of Wing Chun go back to the Shaolin Temple at the time of the Qing Dynasty – that’s where the legend begins.
+The footsteps of Wing Chun come from the Shaolin Temple at the time of the Qing Dynasty – that’s where the legend begins…

 But where this hidden style really started to grow and get a new boost was in Foshan, and Hong Kong’s narrow alleys and on its roof tops, where the Wing Chun fighters had many duels and fights with other kung fu schools, especially with Choy Li Fut practitioners.

 One of the most famous lineages is the so called “Yip Man” lineage.
 Yip Man was the teacher of Bruce Lee.
 But Bruce Lee wasn’t the only great wing chun fighter.
 William Cheung, Wong Shun Leung, Hawkins Cheung, Duncan Leung – just to mention a few of the great wing chun warriors – were also famous fighters in their time.
-Grandmaster William Cheung was Bruce Lee’s friend and also his teacher after Bruce was ejected from Yip Man’s school.
+Grandmaster William Cheung was Bruce Lee’s friend and also his teacher.

 About Wing Chun’s attributes: